Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Experiments

 In this experiment, we adopt VLGuard \cite{zong2024safety}, a supervised safety alignment dataset containing 3000 query-response pairs covering various harmful categories (\eg, privacy violation and deception), as $D^{*}$.
 We replace the ground-truth response $y^*$ with the ECSO-generated $y$ to form $D^\prime$.
 We then finetune two LLaVA-1.5-7B models, one using $D^*$ while the other using $D^\prime$, together with a set of shared utility data to maintain utility.
 Finally, we evaluate the two finetuned models on the SD+OCR split of MM-SafetyBench.
 More details on the fine-tuning process and datasets are in Appendix \ref{app_detail}.

 Figure \ref{fig_ft} compares the harmless rates of the following models: (i) the original LLaVA-1.5-7B equipped with training-free ECSO (denoted ECSO), (ii) directly prompting LLaVA-1.5-7B which has been finetuned on $D^{\prime}$ and utility data to respond to queries (denoted \textit{ECSO\_VLGuard}) and (iii) directly prompting LLaVA-1.5-7B which has been finetuned on $D^{*}$ and utility data (denoted \textit{VLGuard}).
-As reported, (i) \textit{ECSO\_VLGuard} is outperformed by ECSO in most cases since the former is trained on the ECSO outputs. (ii) \textit{ECSO\_VLGuard} offers better safety than \textit{VLGuard}, showing that data generated by ECSO has comparable or even better quality than human verified data, offering better trade-off among safety and utility.
+As can be seen, (i) In most cases, \textit{ECSO\_VLGuard} is outperformed by ECSO since \textit{ECSO\_VLGuard} is trained on the ECSO outputs. (ii) \textit{ECSO\_VLGuard} offers better safety than \textit{VLGuard}, showing that data generated by ECSO has comparable or even better quality than human-verified data, offering better trade-off among safety and utility.